EmanoelLopes/marvel-spa-app/README.md

  To run e2e tests:
 ### `yarn test:e2e`

 Launches the [Cypress](https://docs.cypress.io/) test runner to run the End to End Tests.
+Important: your application should be running on background to execute e2e tests properly.

 ## Production Build